Jvelasco97/SCpotify/README.md

 and such, I decided I also wanted a way to show what song
 was playing in my polybar.

+As of now, I have automatic token refresh albeit a bit wonky.
+I have a config file and when a request is not a 200, then the token
+get refreshed.
+I will be posting a guide here to to setup refresh tokens
+as well as register an app if you habent done so before.

 ![sample 1](samples/2021-07-15_18-34.png)
 ![sample 2](samples/2021-07-15_18-34_1.png)